Mosasaur5526/paper-reading-repo/content/note/1reading/index.md

 [Delving into Transferable Adversarial Examples and Black-box Attacks (arXiv 1611, ICLR 2017)](https://arxiv.org/abs/1611.02770)
 - Propose to boost transferability of targeted adversarial examples that was hardly transferable at that time using ensemble-optimisation-based approaches.
-- Show that gradient direction are orthogonal among different models but decision boundaries are well-aligned.
+- Show that gradient directions are orthogonal among different models but decision boundaries are well-aligned.
 - Analyse empirical transferability from the RMSD of perturbation.
 - Use the geometric properties to explain why ensemble-fast gradient-based approaches won't work.